gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Unsupported Gradle version response fails build, with message provided by portal forwarded to user.

-## Story: User is notified of use of 'deprecated' plugin

-## Story: All plugins are resolved before any plugin is applied to a target

-Before actually applying plugins (potentially expensive), all required plugins should be resolved in the spirit of fail fast.

 ### Test Coverage

 - Plugins are applied alphabetically based on name